alantech/alanlang-docs/docs/tutorial.md

 type Bar{A, B} = BindsGeneric{"Bar", A, B}; // Becomes Bar<A, B> in Rust
 ```

 Bound types are different from normal Alan types in that *zero* constructor and accessor functions are automatically defined for them.
-It is up to you `bind` Rust functions that create and work with this type.
+It is up to you `Call` Rust functions that create and work with this type.

 !!! warning